Did you suffer a serious injury requiring amputation? Call the Dallas injury attorneys at Montgomery Law.

 - Forequarter Amputation

 Traumatic amputations are generally the result of catastrophic accidents involving industrial machinery, motorcycle wrecks, or crush injuries.
-Additionally, amputations can also occur from untreated wounds that become severely infected.
+Additionally, amputations can also result from untreated wounds that become severely infected, or even medical malpractice.

 Injuries That Occur on the Job

 According to the Occupational Safety and Health Administration (OSHA), approximately 20,000 American workers suffer amputations while on the job each year.
 In many of these cases, the victims suffer permanently disabilities which derail their career and leave them with a reduced earnings capacity.

 Amputations are most-prevalent in the manufacturing sector and the construction industry.
 While increasing enforcement of safeguards in the workplace designed to prevent such serious injuries do exist, some employers continue to subject their workers to unsafe and oftentimes hazardous working conditions.
 If your employer failed to properly train you or keep you safe from reasonable injury, our Dallas attorneys may be able to help you recover compensation.

 Amputations in the workplace occur most-frequently when employees set up, adjust, clean, lubricate, maintain, and/or operate poorly-safeguarded machinery such as conveyors, roll-bending machines, meat grinders, food slicers, band saws, drill presses, milling machines, power tools, shears, forklifts, and trash compactors.
 In fact, any improperly-guarded machinery part can result in traumatic amputation.

 How Much is My Case Worth?

 The value of your case generally depends on the damages you’ve suffered as a result.
 Unfortunately, it can be difficult to impossible to predict the true value of your case until you have a full understanding of your medical expenses and your outlook moving forward.